-It may have been raining – but the excitement of these doctors was not going to be dampened as they became the first group to start a new training programme.
+It may have been raining.
+But the excitement of these doctors was not going to be dampened as they became the first group to start a new doctor training programme.

 This replaced the existing two-year core medical training and will also soon replace the higher-speciality programmes in medicine.

-Ben Prudon, respiratory consultant and programme lead, said: “The third year of this programme has been improved – in this year trainees will gain significant experience within acute medicine, with the aim of developing their skills to become confident and capable medical registrars.
+Ben Prudon, respiratory consultant and programme lead, said: “The third year of this programme has been improved.
+In this year, trainees will gain significant experience within acute medicine.
+The aim is to develop their skills to become confident and capable medical registrars.

 “They will spend two days a week within acute medicine, two days in a medical speciality and one day has been set-aside to develop their general skills with short placements varying from palliative care to the patient safety team.

-“After this year, most trainees will apply for a place on a medical speciality training programme which will run for four further years leading to the completion of training when they will become consultants.
+“After this year, most trainees will apply for a place on a medical speciality training programme.
+This will run for four further years leading to the completion of training when they will become consultants.

-“To help our internal medicine trainees settle in, each trainee has been provided with bespoke welcome packs, with a recognition that trainee wellbeing during these challenging times is as important as ever.”
+“To help our internal medicine trainees settle in, each trainee has been provided with bespoke welcome packs, recognising that trainee wellbeing during these challenging times is as important as ever.”